نوع مقاله : علمی - پژوهشی

 نویسندگان [English]

-Introduction and Objective: The Zagros forest region, as the second-largest natural forest ecosystem in Iran, represents the most extensive and significant habitat for various oak species in the country.
-The oak budworm (Tortrix viridana L.) is a key pest affecting these species in this region.
-Pheromone traps are widely used in integrated pest management programs, including for the oak budworm; however, their efficiency may vary depending on regional conditions, host plant characteristics, and pest biology.
-The present study aimed to investigate the biology of T. viridana, the effect of altitude on the efficacy of pheromone traps, and the influence of trap placement and installation height on the capture rate of oak budworm adults in the Mirabad area of Sardasht.
+Background and Objective: The Zagros forests, the second-largest natural forest ecosystem in Iran, serve as the most extensive and vital habitat for various oak species in the country.
+The Green Oak Leaf Roller (Tortrix viridana L.) is a key pest affecting these species in the region.
+While pheromone traps are widely employed in the integrated pest management (IPM) of T. viridana through various methods, their efficacy can vary depending on regional conditions, host characteristics, and the biological traits of the pest.
+The present study was conducted in the Mirabad region of Sardasht to investigate the pest's biology, the influence of elevation on pheromone trap efficiency, and the effects of trap placement and installation height on the capture rate of T. viridana.

-Results: The oak budworm exhibits five larval instars, followed by prepupal and pupal stages.
+Results: T. viridana underwent five larval instars, followed by the prepupal and pupal stages.
 The first pupae were observed in late May.
-Adults emerge from pupae, mate, and lay eggs; the species has one generation per year, with overwintering occurring in the egg stage.
-Adult activity lasts approximately 30–40 days.
-The first adult emergence occurred in early June, peaking on 10 June, and activity ceased by mid-July.
-Females deposit eggs in clusters of 2–4 on young branches near buds, ensuring immediate access to food for emerging larvae.
-Larval scales range from gray to brown, camouflaging with branches and making detection difficult without expertise.
-Significant differences were observed in the mean weight of final-instar larvae between the two oak species (p < 0.05), with the highest larval weight recorded on Q. infectoria in Mirabad.
-Larval and pupal weights were higher in 2021 compared to 2011, and pupae from Q. infectoria were heavier than those from Q. brantii.
-Capture rates of adults by pheromone traps differed significantly across altitudinal strata, with the highest captures at 1,100–1,200 m.
-Traps installed inside the canopy captured more adults than those outside, whereas the height of installation within the canopy (upper vs. lower) did not significantly affect captures, with mean captures of 43 and 46 adults per trap, respectively.
+After emergence and mating, the adults began oviposition, completing one generation per year (univoltine).
+The pest overwinters in the egg stage, with adults remaining active for approximately 30–40 days.
+The initial emergence of adults occurred in early June, peaking around June 10th, and all pest activity ceased by mid-July.
+Females lay eggs in clusters of two to four on young shoots near buds, ensuring larvae can feed on fresh buds immediately upon hatching.
+The larval scales are gray to brown, camouflaging with the branches, which makes visual detection difficult.
+The average weight of final-instar larvae showed a significant difference (p < 0.05) between the two oak species, with the highest larval weight recorded on Q. infectoria in the Mirabad region.
+Additionally, the weights of both larvae and pupae in 2021 (1400 AP) showed an increase compared to 2011 (1390 AP), with pupae on Q. infectoria being significantly heavier than those on Q. brantii.
+Adult capture rates in pheromone traps varied significantly across different elevations, with the highest capture occurring at 1100–1200 m.
+Traps positioned inside the canopy captured more insects than those outside the canopy, whereas installation height (upper vs. lower canopy) did not significantly affect capture rates.
+The average captures for traps in the upper and lower canopy were 43 and 46 adults per trap, respectively.

-Conclusion: The Mirabad protected area of Sardasht experiences high infestation levels of oak budworm, as confirmed by the large number of adults captured with pheromone traps.
-Comparison of data from 2011 and 2021 indicates a marked increase in pest population and expansion across most areas of West Azerbaijan Province.
-The optimal trap placement was found to be within the lower half of the tree canopy at altitudes of 1,100–1,200 m.
-In areas with high pest density, installation in the upper canopy is not recommended, as it reduces efficiency and increases labor requirements for pest management operations.
+Conclusion: The results indicate that the Mirabad region in Sardasht is experiencing high infestation levels of the Green Oak Leaf Roller, as confirmed by the substantial number of insects captured in pheromone traps.
+A comparison between 2011 and 2021 highlights a significant population increase and the expansion of the pest across most areas of West Azerbaijan Province.
+The optimal placement for pheromone traps was identified at an elevation of 1100–1200 m, specifically within the lower half and interior of the oak canopy.
+In areas with high pest density, installing traps in the upper canopy is not recommended, as it is less efficient and increases the time and effort required for control operations.

 کلیدواژهها [English]